You Can Have the Life You Want!

 The Substance Abuse and Mental Health Services Administration reports that those who suffer from a mental health disorder are overall more likely to develop a drug or alcohol addiction than those who do not suffer the same kind of affliction.
-A co-occurring disorder is often challenging for a medical professional to analyze during an active addiction, as symptoms tend to overlap and fluctuate in severity.
+A co-occurring disorder is often challenging for a medical professional to analyze during active addiction, as symptoms tend to overlap and fluctuate in severity.

 It’s likely that this is because both have an effect on the brain and mind.
-Those with both a mental health disorder and an active addiction are at a higher risk for homelessness, imprisonment and suicide.
+Those with both a mental health disorder and an active addiction are at a higher risk for homelessness, imprisonment, and suicide.
 Simultaneous treatment of mental health disorders is beneficial to long-term management of symptoms and a drug and alcohol abstinent lifestyle.

-Our Tucson and Phoenix addiction treatment specialists are well-trained talents in the dual-diagnosis of co-occurring disorders.
-We are committed to a comprehensive healing of our patients with inpatient treatment and outpatient treatment programs because we understand that one who is suffering from a mental health disorder will not be able to enjoy the happy and healthy life of substance abuse recovery until all mental health conditions are treated.
+Our Tucson addiction treatment specialists are well-trained talents in the dual-diagnosis of co-occurring disorders.
+We are committed to comprehensive healing of our patients with inpatient treatment and outpatient treatment programs because we understand that one who is suffering from a mental health disorder will not be able to enjoy the happy and healthy life of substance abuse recovery until all mental health conditions are treated.

 We treat the co-occurring disorder(s) and addiction simultaneously, as studies have found that patients develop optimism and hope while becoming educated about their disorders and gaining the skills needed to manage them.